alantelles/ultragendocs_content/docs/primitive-types.md

 ### *idStrings*

 There is a syntax sugar for strings that are valid names.
-They are the **idString**.
-They are Norma  strings and support all of its methods.
+They are the **idStrings**.
+They are ordinary  strings and support all of its methods.
 The only difference is that they written with a colon followed by a name.

 ```ruby
 x = :aName